Morta1/IdleonToolbox/README.md

 - Follow your characters' (offline) progression by taking advantage of the parsed JSON provided by [idleon-data-extractor](https://github.com/Morta1/idleon-data-extractor) extension.
+- Item Locator - find an item somewhere in your account.
 - Search cards by stat name.